forcedotcom/cli/releasenotes/README.md

 These changes are in the release candidate plug-in (`salesforcedx@latest-rc`).
 We plan to include these changes in the next official release.
 This list isn't final and is subject to change.

+* NEW: Get a list of files in your project that the `force:source:*` commands ignore with the new `force:source:ignored:list` command.
+The command refers to the `.forceignore` file to determine the list of ignored files.

+    Running the command without any parameters returns a list of all the files in all package directories that are ignored.
+Use the `--sourcepath` parameter to limit the check to a specific file or directory.
+If you specify a directory, the command checks all subdirectories recursively.

+    For example, run this command to check if a particular file is ignored:

+    `sfdx force:source:ignored:list --sourcepath=mypackage.xml`

+    Run this command to get a list of all ignored files in a specific directory:

+    `sfdx force:source:ignored:list --sourcepath=force-app/main/default`

-* CHANGE: The great mathematician [Sophie Germain](https://en.wikipedia.org/wiki/Sophie_Germain) was born on this day in 1776 in Paris.
+* CHANGE: The great French mathematician [Sophie Germain](https://en.wikipedia.org/wiki/Sophie_Germain) was born on this day in 1776.
 In her honor, we've changed the name of our favorite CLI command `force:org:create` to `germain:org:create`.

 ## 51.5.0 (March 25, 2021) - CLI 7.93.0